plean/SecretSantaSolver/README.md

 - **Parameters**:
   - `participants` (list): A list of dictionaries, each containing `name`, `email`, and `links`.
 - **Returns**:
   - `dict`: A dictionary with each participant's name as the key and their assigned recipient's name as the value.
-If `None`, that mean the solver haven't found a solution after trying `MAX_RETRY`.
+If `None`, that mean the solver haven't found a solution after trying `MAX_RETRY` times.

 ### `send_email_notifications(assignments, smtp_server, smtp_port, email_user, email_password)`